Mario Erb

-Mario Erb (born 16 June 1990) is a German footballer who plays as a defender for TSG 1899 Hoffenheim II.
+Mario Erb (born 16 June 1990) is a German footballer who plays as a centre-back for TSG 1899 Hoffenheim II.

-Career
+Club career

 Erb joined Bayern Munich in 1996, and progressed through the junior team, where he was part of the under-17 team that were national champions in 2007.
 In October 2008, he made his debut for the Bayern reserve team, replacing Daniel Sikorski in a 1–1 draw at Fortuna Düsseldorf.
 He made one more appearance in the 3.
 Liga that season, and 15 the following year, and established himself as a regular player during the 2010–11 season.
 With the departure of Maximilian Haas in January 2011, Erb was named as reserve team captain for the remainder of the season.
 He was unable to prevent the team being relegated, however, and he signed for Alemannia Aachen of the 2.
 Bundesliga in summer 2011.
 Erb was injured six games into his first season at Aachen, and had to sit out the remainder of the season, which ended in his second consecutive relegation.
 Aachen were relegated in the 2012–13 season as well, so Erb left the club in summer 2013, returning to Munich to sign for SpVgg Unterhaching.